References of Interest and Links

 Tom Cannavan’s online course on wine appreciation broken down into six important areas.

-WSET (Wine and Spirits Education Trust) offers 21 three minute videos on wine regions around the world.
+WSET (Wine and Spirits Education Trust) offers many short articles on wine regions around the world.

-Winetutor.tv is where you will find a free and every-expanding set of videos on what ultimate experts Masters of Wine need to know.
+Winetutor.tv is where you will find a free and every-expanding set of videos on what wanna-be Masters of Wine need to know, as well as other higher level wine examinations such as Master Sommelier (MS) and WSET Diploma

 Wine Blogs